webdevsoup/sampleWebLoginApp/README.md

 # sampleWebLoginApp
-Just a simple log in application using HTML 5, jQuery, and MySQL
+Just a simple log in application using PHP, HTML 5, jQuery, and MySQL

 Monkedia Interview Test Project
 Developed by Adam J Campbell - cplsoup@gmail.com